Page images

 Plate XI.

-EPIS T L E IV.
+E PISTLE IV.

-H HAPPINESS! our being's end and aim
+H HAPPINESS! our being's end and aim!

-Good, Pleasure, Ease, Content ! whate'er thy
+Good, Pleasure, Ease, Content! whate'er thy

 name:

-That something still which prompts th'eternal figh,
+That fomething still which prompts th'eternal figh,

 For which we bear to live, or dare to die,

-Which still so near us, yet beyond us lies, 5
+Which still so near us, yet beyond us lies,

 VARIATIONS.

-Ver.
-1. Oh Happiness ! &c.] in the MS. thus,
+VER.
+1. Oh Happiness! &c.] in the MS. thus,

 Oh Happiness! to which we all aspire,